tdkehoe/triggerable-firebase-functions-with-angular/README.md

-# Using Firebase Triggerable Cloud Functions with Angular and AngularFire
+# Using Firebase Cloud Functions with Angular

-This tutorial will make a simple Angular app that triggers Firebase Cloud Functions by writing to Firestore.
+This tutorial will make a simple Angular app that calls Firebase Cloud Functions directly and triggers Firebase Cloud Functions by writing to Firestore.

-This project uses Angular 14, AngularFire 7, and Firestore Web version 9 (modular).
+This project uses Angular 15, AngularFire 7, and Firestore Web version 9 (modular).

 I assume that you know the basics of Angular (nothing advanced is required).
 No CSS or other styling is used, to make the code easier to understand.

-### Triggerable vs. callable Cloud Functions
+## Callable vs Triggerable Cloud Functions

 Firebase Cloud Functions can be executed in three ways: